Thailand 2025: The Best Areas in Koh Phangan for Families

 Chaloklum Beach and especially Malibu Beach are beautiful and clean.
 You will find kid-friendly, affordable (and some more expensive) restaurants all along the beach.
 And the accommodations are also affordable.
 In the hills of Chaloklum, more and more villas are being built, so families who prefer a bit of luxury will also feel comfortable here.

 We spend a lot of our mornings at Chaloklum Bay.
 The beach is calm and safe for our son to play.
-We build sandcastles and sometimes take a dip in the gentle waves.
-There’s something magical about starting the day with your feet in the sand and the sound of the ocean in your ears.
+We build sandcastles and take a dip in the water.

 Sometimes we head to Bottle Beach.
 It’s a bit of a trek to get there and only suitable for older children, but the stunning views and the hidden beach are totally worth it.
 We often spend the whole day exploring and enjoying the peaceful surroundings.
 Then we take the boat back to Haad Khom for only 150 THB per person (small kids travel for free).